sjmxschm/sjmxschm.github.io/_pages/about.md

 ---

-I am a graduate student studying engineering cybernetics at the [University of Stuttgart](https://www.uni-stuttgart.de/en/) and engineering science and mechanics at the [University of Stuttgart](https://www.gatech.edu/).
+I am a graduate student studying engineering cybernetics at the [University of Stuttgart](https://www.uni-stuttgart.de/en/) and engineering science and mechanics at the [Georgia Institute of Technology](https://www.gatech.edu/).

 Currently, I am at Georgia Tech campus in Atlanta doing research under the supervision of [Prof. Laurence J. Jacobs](https://ce.gatech.edu/people/faculty/761/overview).